abasilio91/DS-wind_production_US/README.md

 updated at: 2023-05-14 (commit: cleaning data and setting the goals)
 # A Statistical study over the wind power prodution in US from 2001-2023

 This notebook aims to perform some basic analysis over the data provided in [this Kaggle dataset](https://www.kaggle.com/datasets/henriupton/wind-power-production-us-2001-2023).
 Information about it says the information comes from official entities of the administration.
+Unfortunately, the dataset is also not clear about the unit of the quantities, so I'll assume kWh for good measure.

 Disclaimer: please, bear in mind that I am not american, nor I live in the US.
 So the analysis here is based solely on the information from the dataset itself.